checkCircle

 Keep in mind, the HMRC requires you to keep records of all of your cryptocurrency transactions for at least a year after the Self Assessment deadline.

-Looking for an easy way to generate a comprehensive crypto tax report with records of all of your transactions?
+Looking for an easy way to generate a comprehensive crypto tax forms with records of all of your transactions?
 Crypto tax software can help you accurately track and report all your crypto activity — across all of your wallets and exchanges!

 Why can’t my crypto exchanges give me capital gains and losses forms?